DTUWindEducation/codecamp-bughunters/Collaboration.md

-## Collaboration Questions:
+## Team Collaboration Document

-   * How will you tackle the homework?
+# How will we tackle the homework?

+tessa

-   * Branches off main?
+# Branches off main?
 Who reviews pull requests?

+kali

-   * Will you meet physically or virtually?
+# Will you meet phycially or virtually>

+tessa

-   * How do you communicate?
+# How do you communicate?
 Team chat on Slack?

+kali